SumoLogic/sumologic-kubernetes-collection/docs/fluent/fluentd-persistence.md

     totalLimitSize: "10G"
 ```

-Keep in mind that you need to adjust `fluentd.buffer.totalLimitSize` in order for FluentD to actually queue
+Keep in mind that you need to adjust `fluentd.buffer.totalLimitSize` in order for Fluentd to actually queue
 more data - increasing volume size alone is not enough.

 Use one of following two strategies to prepare existing collection for enabling Fluentd persistence: